sentubiswas013/Javascript/code/26-jscode.md

 console.log(removeDuplicates());
 ```

-### Code 5:String reverse with reversing of individual words
+### Code 6: String reverse with reversing of individual words
 #### Way 1: Using split, reverse and join
 ```javascript
 function withoutReverse(){